afteracademy/goserve-docs/configuration.md

 ## Overview

 goserve uses a comprehensive configuration system that supports environment variables, configuration files, and type-safe configuration structs.
-The framework is designed for production deployments with secure credential management, database connection pooling, and microservices-ready settings.
+The framework is designed for production deployments with secure credential management and database connection pooling.

 ## Network Configuration